 Ayton Golf Course

 There’s little or no sign of it now but Ayton had its own golf club and course from 1891 until 1928.
 The golf course was in the haugh upstream from the Jubilee bridge.
-Andy Frost, who lives in Royal Bank House, has access to the minute books and has kindly made up these notes about the club.
-The club’s trophies still reside in the vault in the local RBS branch.
-Andy was granted permission to take photographs of these, which you can see here.
-More information and a plan of the course has been given by Mr Harry Ward of Lanark.
+Andy Frost has access to the minute books and has kindly made up these notes about the club.
+The club’s trophies are in the care of Ayton Local History Society.
+Photographs, along with details of winners names engraved upon them, can be seen here.
+More information and a plan of the course (see below) has been given by Mr Harry Ward of Lanark.

 Formation of the Club